apereo/apereo.github.io/_posts/cas/2018-06-15-cas53-admin-endpoints-security.md

 ...
 ```

-..and if you shut the server down, you might receive:
+...and if you shut the server down, you might receive:

 ```json
 ...